-For more than 50 years, public television has been an accepted part of the lineup of programming available to American viewers.
-As PBS, the broadcasting system that knits together dozens of local, independent stations, turns 50 in October 2020, it’s worth pausing for a moment to consider what makes public television different than the myriad other offerings available on screen.
+For more than 50 years, public television has been part of the lineup available to American viewers.
+As PBS, the broadcasting system that knits together dozens of local, independent stations, turns 50 in October 2020, it’s worth pausing for a moment to ask what makes public television different than the myriad other offerings available on screen.
 This story offers a brief look at the formative years of its legacy.

-Foundations took interest in the new medium of television from the start in the 1940s.
-But television broadcasting was expensive — much more expensive than radio.
-Making room for shows that didn’t earn a profit just didn’t make sense to the commercial networks, no matter how much they were pressured by educators, activists, and community groups, that needle remained nearly impossible to move.
+From the start, television broadcasting has been expensive — much more costly than radio.
+Making room for shows that didn’t earn a profit just didn’t make sense to the commercial networks.
+No matter how much the networks were pressured by educators, activists, and community groups, that needle remained nearly impossible to move.
 In 1961, in a speech to the National Association of Broadcasters, even the the chairman of the Federal Communications Commission (FCC) lamented the industry’s pursuit of the lowest common denominator, calling commercial broadcasting “a vast wasteland.”

-As Fred Friendly, president of CBS News until 1966 and broadcast consultant to the Ford Foundation from 1966-1980, put it, “television makes so much money doing its worst that it can’t afford to do its best.”Remarks by Fred Friendly on Public Television Station WTTW, Chicago, January 15, 1970.
-Ford Foundation Records, Catalogued Reports FA739C, Report #01889, RAC.
+As Fred Friendly, president of CBS News until 1966 and then the broadcast consultant to the Ford Foundation from 1966-1980, put it, “television makes so much money doing its worst that it can’t afford to do its best.”Remarks by Fred Friendly on Public Television Station WTTW, Chicago, January 15, 1970.
+Ford Foundation Records, Catalogued Reports, Report #001889, Rockefeller Archive Center.

 Building a Non-Profit Network